Major Groups > Toothed Mushrooms > Hydnellum > Hydnellum suaveolens

 Hydnellum suaveolens

-[ Basidiomycetes > Thelephorales > Bankeraceae > Hydnellum ... ]
+[ Basidiomycota > Thelephorales > Bankeraceae > Hydnellum ... ]

 by Michael Kuo

-Among the many species of Hydnellum that demonstrate blue shades, Hydnellum suaveolens is fairly easily separated with a combination of three features: a white cap, a purplish blue stem, and a strong fragrant odor.
-Yes, the cap can become dingy and brownish with age; yes, the stem is sometimes less blue than it "should" be; and yes, the odor can be weak or almost undetectable--but typical, fresh specimens generally tow the suaveolens line.
-Look for this gorgeous species under conifers--especially spruces--across North America.
+Among the many species of Hydnellum that demonstrate blue shades, Hydnellum suaveolens is fairly easily separated with a combination of three features: a whitish cap, a purplish blue stem, and a strong fragrant odor.
+Yes, the cap can become dingy and brownish with age; yes, the stem is sometimes less blue than it "should" be; and yes, the odor can be weak or almost undetectable—but typical, fresh specimens generally tow the suaveolens line.
+Look for this gorgeous species under conifers—especially spruces—across North America.

 Description:

-Ecology: Mycorrhizal with conifers (especially spruces); growing alone or gregariously; summer and fall; widely distributed in North America.
+Ecology: Mycorrhizal with conifers (especially spruces); growing alone or gregariously; summer and fall; widely distributed in northern and montane North America, and on the West Coast from the San Francisco Bay Area northward.
+The illustrated and described collections are from Colorado and Oregon.

-Cap: Usually single but occasionally fused with other caps; 5-14 cm wide; convex, becoming flat; velvety; sometimes ridged or pitted; white to whitish or very pale yellowish when fresh and young, becoming dingy grayish to brownish or olive over the center.
+Cap: Usually single but occasionally fused with other caps; 5–15 cm wide; convex, becoming flat; dry; velvety; becoming wrinkled, ridged, or pitted (sometimes cracking up into scales); white to whitish or very pale yellowish when fresh and young, becoming dingy grayish to brownish or olive over the center.

-Undersurface: Running down the stem; covered with crowded spines that are 3-7 mm long; whitish at first, becoming brownish to brown.
+Undersurface: Running down the stem; covered with crowded spines that are 3–7 mm long; whitish at first, becoming brownish to brown as the spores mature.

-Stem: 2-5 cm long; 1-2 cm thick at apex; more or less cylindric; purplish blue.
+Stem: 2–5 cm long; 1–3 cm thick at apex; more or less stubby and cylindric; purplish blue; bruising blackish blue where handled; dry; velvety.

 Flesh: Whitish to brownish, with zones of blue or brown (especially in the stem); tough but pliant.